 What do they really mean?

-Our clear-cut explanation of Level, Plumb, Square & True.
+Our clear-cut explanation of Level Plumb Square & True.

 We hear these words used all the time, but have you ever taken the time to really think about what they mean?
-Equally important, these words can have a major impact on your next door or window installation.
+Equally important, these terms can have a major impact on your next door or window installation.
 Take a read below to make sure your fenestration terminology is up to par.

 These terms are hard to differentiate at first, but by gaining a good understanding of LEVEL, PLUMB, SQUARE & TRUE you are sure to get better results out of your next installation.